Manager Heritage Program

 - Areas in other cities that have been preserved in this fashion have become a mecca for discriminating tenants, and it is not unrealistic to suggest that space in this area might become among the most sought after in Ottawa.

-Today, we’re in the process of rehabilitating the buildings along Sussex Drive, including the block of Tin House Court.
+Today, we’re in the process of rehabilitating the buildings on Sussex Drive, including the block of Tin House Court, one of four in a series that are known as the Sussex Courtyards.
 Today’s conservation projects also include universal accessibility and sustainability goals that were not considered in the 1960s.

 Connecting our past with our future